JosephTRichardson/zdutton-import/readme.md

 followed the W3C's recommendations religiously, and turned my nose at all the lamers who used &lt;FONT&gt; tags and other presentational elements in their HTML.
-I hand-coded a site full of valid HTML 4.01 and CSS1 that communicated all the data I needed to communicate, and I'm still proud of that.
+I hand-coded a site full of valid HTML 4.01 and CSS1 that semantically communicated all the data I needed to communicate, and I'm still proud of that.

 Though on the surface bare and spartan, behind the scenes, I was doing some cool things.
 I realized the necessity of tracking my updates to